AaltoSciComp/scicomp-docs/aalto/opensource.rst

 Step-by-step guide for release under this policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
+Do these steps at the beginning of your project, not at the end!

+#.
 Check if the work is covered under the "conditions for limited
    commercial potential" in the policy.